 - The Alcatraz: This is first appearance of the prison station Incarcecon.

 - Blackout Basement: Azmuth's world has a device which absorbs ambient light, making it nearly impossible to see the asteroids surrounding the planet.
+According to the commentary, Myaxx sold this technology to Space Pirates which wound her up in Incarcecon in the first place.

 - Disney Death: Gluto is blown up by a blaster during a Heroic Sacrifice and Gwen is seemingly eaten by a feral Wildvine, but both turn up alive during the final battle, the former having regenerated from bits left on Gwen's clothing then rescued her.